retransmit/prism/README.md

 ![Retransmit Diagram](https://user-images.githubusercontent.com/241048/82422447-140c0b80-9aa0-11ea-9caa-2b9c65839029.png)

 For clients connecting via WebSockets, Retransmit can stream data coming from Redis pub-sub backends (explained further down).
+You can also connect to http backends via WebSockets, but they can only send a single response.
+More on this later.

 ## Installation